aceslowman/sass_lesson/guest_lesson.md

 And now, when we are looking for where to style a specific anchor tag, deep within "someClass", we can search *much* more efficiently.

----

-When I begin a new project, I might start with straight CSS.
-I'll try to keep it organized, but more than anything, I'm *sketching*.
-To stay organized, you have to move out of the phase, and often I begin by organizing my straight CSS into SASS by nesting.

----

 #### Variables

 As programmers, we all know the great feeling of changing something in one place, and having that change reflected in many places.